spencerbraun/stats_notes/CS230/Deep_Learning.md

   * Ping the model to learn about it before producing adversarial example.
 Slow tweaks to cat image to see how robust / what it focuses on - a sort of approximation of the gradient.
 * Create a SafetyNet - a model whose only goal is to detect perturbation.
 Downsides, slowly inference time, optimization problem is more complicated
 * Train on correctly labeled adversarial examples - label the adversarial examples as cat in training
-* Adversarial training - loss function has some reguarization for an adversarial x.
+* Adversarial training - loss function has some reguarization for an adversarial x: $L_{n e w}=L(W, b, x, y)+\lambda L\left(W, b, x_{a d v}, y\right)$.
 However this will be slow to train, if we bring on adversarial examples for every training example - we basically have an extra loop to train over.
-* Need to understand why NN are vulnerable to adversarial examples
+* Fast Gradient Sign Method: Need to understand why NN are vulnerable to adversarial examples
   * Goal is to design a method to generate adversarial examples quickly
   * Take logistic regression $x = \begin{bmatrix}x_1\\\vdots\\x_6\end{bmatrix} \rightarrow \sigma \rightarrow \hat{y} = \sigma(Wx + b)$
   * We trained the network and got $w = \{1,3,-1,2,2,3\}, b=0$.
 Can we slightly modify x while drastically modifying $\hat{y}$?
   * Propose generate $x^* = x + \varepsilon w^T$.
 Epsilon since we want small perturbation, $\frac{\partial \hat{y}}{\partial x} \propto w^T$ .
 Take $x = [1,-1,2,0,3,-2]$
   * Get $x^* = \begin{bmatrix}1\\-1\\2\\0\\3\\-2\end{bmatrix} + \begin{bmatrix}0.2\\0.6\\-0.2\\0.4\\0.4\\0.6\end{bmatrix} = \begin{bmatrix}1.2\\-0.4\\1.8\\0.4\\3.4\\-1.4\end{bmatrix} $ Then $\hat{y}^* = \sigma(wx^* + b) = \sigma(np.dot(w,w) + wx + b) = \sigma(1.6) = 0.83$
   * The impact of the perturbation increases with the dimensionality of the problem.
 The np.dot term is the sum of weights, as dimensions increase the sum will increase- our output gets pushed further by small changes.
   *  Fast gradient sign method: Could also take $x^* = x + \varepsilon sign(w)$.
 Now we can take this function and easily generate adversarial examples to train on.
+We just need the sign of the gradient more than an actual approximation of the exact value, allowing this attack to work relatively well in practice.
   * Generally $x = x + \epsilon \,sign(\nabla_x J(w,x,y))$

 ### GANs